lovelace9981/AnsibleDRBLClonezilla/README.md

 ## Base distribution

 This automation is developed for Debian 11 Bullseye, any other Debian-like distributions or other major versions of Debian GNU/Linux.
-Probably require an minimal update for concrete package of grub-common causing an downgrade, this is explained in future LaTeX documentation.
+Probably require an minimal update for concrete package of grub-common because an downgrade is necesary for DRBL, this is explained in future LaTeX documentation.

 On other Distributions Red-Hat like remain not tested, but is planned to develop this deployment.